 Lightweight bike with aluminum frame.
-Offered in 2 sizes.
+Offered in two sizes.
 Works well as an introductory or intermediate road bike.
 16-speed design performs nicely on hills.

 Higher price than some other options.
 Can be uncomfortable on rough roads.

-Offered in 2 sizes and color schemes.
+Offered in two sizes and color schemes.
 Good build quality with lightweight aluminum frame and tough carbon fiber fork.
 Works well for intermediate and novice riders.
 Sharp-looking bike you'll love riding long distances.

 More expensive than you might expect.
 Not really made for taller women.